The Cost of Over-Assessment: Georgia Homeowners Overpay an Estimated $633 Million a Year

 The Harvard Journal on Legislation synthesized these findings in February 2025, adding that roughly 60% of total misvaluation stems from measurement error in assessors' models, while the remainder reflects systematic bias that researchers haven't fully explained.

-The fear that an appeal could raise your assessment is particularly relevant in Georgia, where it's legally possible.
+The fear that an appeal could raise your assessment is particularly relevant in Georgia, where it's legally true.
 Unlike Texas, where the assessment can only go down or stay the same during a protest, Georgia's Board of Equalization has the authority to increase your assessed value.
 That risk, even though it rarely materializes, is enough to keep 74% of homeowners from trying.

 51% of homeowners would go out of their way to claim a $5 reimbursement.
 But 78% have never appealed a property tax assessment that could save them $539.